dwastberg/pyraymesh/README.md

 If you set `tnear` to a value greater than 0, the intersection tests will ignore any intersections that are closer than `tnear`.
 Similarly, if you set `tfar` to a value less than infinity, the intersection tests will ignore any intersections that are farther than `tfar`.
+This library does not support negative values for `tnear` or `tfar`.

 ### Reflections